 The Art of Inspiration:

-And that’s where it gets tricky for many people – for those observing and judging from the outside and for new home educators alike.
-We are not teaching or directing; we are exposing.
+And that’s where it gets tricky for many people – for those observing and judging from the outside and for new life learners alike.
+No matter where we might fall on the school-free spectrum, we are not teaching, motivating, coercing, or directing; we are supporting.
 We are acting as a guide, a facilitator, a co-learner, an exploration partner, a muse, an inspiration.

-Unschooling writer and mom Sandra Dodd has called it “strewing.”
-Describing her role as an unschooling parent on an AOL homeschooling board many years ago, she wrote, “I just strew their paths with interesting things.”
-Those things can be toys or other things specifically designed for kids, but they can also be the stuff of daily life.
+Life learning children can lead; their parents can follow.
+We can supply toys or other things specifically designed for kids, but we can also, more helpfully, expose our children to the stuff and experiences of daily life.
 This sort of purposeful exposure to interesting things can also involve taking children places – the beach, museums, art galleries, interesting stores, concerts, walks, book launches, community meetings, construction sites, the library, city hall – and connecting them with their local community.
-Along the way, it’s also about tweaking their senses – pointing out smells, sounds, sights.

-Life learning parents can also “strew their paths” through conversation, although many adults overlook, ignore, or scorn those opportunities with children.
+Parents and other adults who are part of our children’s lives also facilitate learning through conversation, although many adults overlook, ignore, scorn, or are too “busy” to take advantage of and enjoy those opportunities with children.
 By chatting with kids about the things we are interested in, we are exposing them to new ideas and experiences that they may not have considered before (and vice versa, of course).

 When our family was life learning, one of the most effective things I did to help our daughters learn was to share my love of life, of the world, and of living in the moment.
-That included a combination of things that I encountered, tasks I had to do, and places I had to go during my work day (they grew up in the midst of our busy home-based publishing business), and things and places I thought might interest them.
+That included a combination of things that I encountered, tasks I had to do, and places I had to go during my work day (they grew up in the midst of our busy home-based publishing business), and things and places I thought might interest them – traditionally academic in nature or otherwise.
 I was, in fact, (and often unconsciously) modeling curiosity, motivation, mistake-making, risk-taking, and all the other attributes of a learning lifestyle.

-Fortunately, I had hated my earlier four-month career as a school teacher, so I wasn’t tempted to arrange, force, artificially motivate, or require attention to what I was strewing.
-I was merely putting things out there for my daughters’ observation and possible interest, on the theory that children who live in a stimulating and rich environment where people are reading, doing, being, and learning, will do the same.
+Fortunately, I had hated my earlier four-month career as a school teacher, so I wasn’t tempted to arrange, force, artificially motivate, or require attention to what I was exposing them to.
+I was merely sharing aspects of my daily life for my daughters’ observation and possible interest, on the theory that children who live in a stimulating and rich environment where people are reading, doing, being, observing, and learning, will do the same.

 By exposing our life learning children to the world’s riches in this way, we are also helping them learn to make good choices.
 With our guidance, children are able to learn to self-regulate – to form healthy eating, sleeping, and media usage habits, for instance – without our creating and enforcing arbitrary rules of conduct, or making choices for them that they can make for themselves.
-(See more about that in the next article.)
-By “good choices,” I mean choices that work for them, based upon their knowledge of their own needs and interests, rather than on our interests, opinions, or wishes, or on what is convenient for us.
+By “good choices,” I mean choices that work for them, based upon their knowledge of their own needs and interests, rather than on our interests, opinions, wishes, or what is convenient for us.

-And once we’re confident that our children are able to make choices that are right for them and good in the broader context (emotionally and physically safe, healthy, etc.), we must respect those choices.
+So it's important not to get invested in the things we present to our children; if they are not interested at that moment, they might well come back to it later...or not.
+That is their choice.
+Once we’re confident that our children are able to make choices that are right for them and good in the broader context (emotionally and physically safe, healthy, etc.), we must respect those choices.
 Maybe then, we can be inspired by their interests and learn from what they have discovered and experienced.
-Maybe then, they will be strewing our paths!

 Wendy Priesnitz is the founder and editor of Life Learning Magazine.
-She is the mother of two adult daughters who grew up without school (or bedtimes, or other restrictions) and the author of twelve books.
-She has been an unschooling advocate, writer, and speaker since the days when homeschooling and unschooling were the same thing.
-Visit her at www.WendyPriesnitz.com.
+She is the mother of two adult daughters who grew up without school (or bedtimes, or other restrictions) and the author of thirteen books.
+She has been an life learning advocate, writer, and speaker since the 1970s, before John Holt coined the term “unschooling.”